 - Growth rate slower than expected for age

-- Delayed or no sexual development during adolescence
+- Delayed or no sexual development during the teen years

 When to see a doctor